odoo/documentation/sales/send_quotations/deadline.rst

 Stimulate customers with quotations deadline
 ============================================

-As you send quotations, it is important to set a quotation deadline;
-Both to entice your customer into action with the fear of missing out on an offer and to protect yourself.
+As you send quotations, it is important to set a quotation deadline, both to entice your customer into action with the fear of missing out on an offer and to protect yourself.
 You don't want to have to fulfill an order at a price that is no longer cost effective for you.